 (Side note: You can install a free theme from wordpress.com to begin your blogging journey.
 Just be cautious of whatever web hosting company you choose because migrating to a new provider can be a huge hassle.)

 When our new blog was finished being designed and developed, we needed a way to kickstart the growth.

 We enlisted the help of some of the design agencies we worked with, and asked them to submit concept artwork for their favorite apps.
 The promise to them was that we would promote the content for them and help them get their artwork seen by tons of people, which in turn would help them promote their agency.
 But even we couldn’t have predicted the success of this one piece.

-This was step 1 of the blog product launch strategy: create a unique, hard to replicate piece of content.
+This was step 1 of the blog product launch strategy: create unique, hard to replicate, quality content.

 This wasn’t just some how-to piece on building an app that any rival agency could have written.
 We had good designers design concepts for real apps on the Apple Watch, something no one had done.

 Prior to publishing the article, we reached out to every journalist who had covered the Apple Watch previously and pitched the piece to them.
 The morning after we published the piece, 9to5Mac picked up the article, and it was syndicated to over 200 tech and design publications, thus giving us over 200 high quality backlinks and over 20,000 unique visitors within a week of launch.